jfallmann/diffTF_Fork/docs/chapter2.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Summary
   String.
-Default  "~ Treatment + conditionSummary".
+Default  *conditionSummary*.
 Design formula for the differential accessibility analysis in *DESeq2*.

 Details
   This important parameter defines the actual contrast that is done in the differential analysis.
 That is, which groups of samples are being compared?
-Examples include mutant vs wildtype, mutated vs. unmutated, etc. The last element in the formula must always be “conditionSummary”, which defines the two groups that are being compared.
+Examples include mutant vs wild type, mutated vs. unmutated, etc. The last element in the formula must always be *conditionSummary*, which defines the two groups that are being compared.
 This name is currently hard-coded and required by the pipeline.
 Our pipeline allows including additional variables to model potential confounding variables, like gender, batches etc. For each additional variable that is part of the formula, a corresponding and identically named column in the sample summary file must be specified.
+For example, for an analysis that also includes the batch number of the samples, you may specify this as "*~ Treatment + conditionSummary*".

 .. _parameter_designVariableTypes: